-- To signal that any variable length data fields are unused, their length value is set to zero.
+- To signal that any variable length data fields are unused, the corresponding length values are set to zero.
 Such fields MUST be ignored, and treated as if not present. - the lengths of data and message fields in a packet are specified by their corresponding length fields, (and are not null terminated.) - All length values are unsigned and in network byte order.